Sankarshan-Mudkavi/High-School-Projects/README.md

 Grade 12 Project:

 Rules Of The Game:
-If the player is hit by a ball, the player loses.
-There is only one loss allowed per game.
+If the player is hit by a ball, the player loses.\n There is only one loss allowed per game.

 Scoring: